Tuesday, 24 February 2026

 New Year firework disasters

-Initial reports that fireworks had been involved in the fire in the Swiss ski resort of Crans-Montana now seem to be wide of the mark.
-About forty people are thought to have been killed in the blaze in a bar.
+It now seems that sparklers being carried too close to the ceiling was the cause of the New Year fire in the Swiss ski resort of Crans-Montana.
+At least 40 people are thought to have been killed in the blaze in a bar.

 One of the deadliest firework accidents ever happened in the run-up to the next New Year celebrations.
 The narrow streets of the Mesa Redonda shopping area in Peru's capital, Lima, were lined with wood and adobe buildings, and on 29 December 2001, hundreds had flocked there to buy fireworks for New Year.